 1 spring onion or equivalent amount of chives

 Cherry tomatoes or a tomato slice on top (optional)

 Measure and mix the first ten ingredients.

 Mix milk and eggs then fold into mixture (best not to overmix).

 Spoon into greased muffin tins.

-Add tomatoes to the top if so desired.
+Add tomatoes and/or extra grated cheese to the top if so desired.